Department of English

 EL-201.
 Survey of English Literature I. 3 Credits.

-A study of major literary works in English from the Old English Period to the latter part of the eighteenth century chosen for the purpose of illustrating the forms, themes, modes, and temper of the past.
+A study of major works in British literature from the Old English period to the late eighteenth century, with emphasis on literary forms, genres, and themes, as well as key linguistic, cultural, and historical contexts.
 Required of all English majors.
 Prerequisites: EL-123 AND EL-134.

 EL-202.
 Survey of English Literature II.
 3 Credits.